spsforks/ziglang-zig-wiki/Building-Zig-From-Source.md

 Please be aware of the handy cmake variable `CMAKE_PREFIX_PATH`.
 CMake will look for LLVM and other dependencies in this location first.

+This produces `stage3/bin/zig` which is the Zig compiler built by itself.

 ### For macOS + Homebrew
 ```sh
 mkdir build